Yojijuku5/daily-yayo-underwater/README.md

 # daily yayo bot
+OUTDATED & DOESN'T WORK: Misskey must have updated their API, but for now (or ever probably) I'm not going to update it.

 うっうー！

 A simple program used for the bot account @daily_yayo on Misskey server 'misskey.io'.
 It uploads an image of Yayo from 'Puchimas!' everyday at a given time.